Taxation of international executives

 * With effect from 1 April 2011 and thereafter the benefit value assessed would be the excess of market value over option price.
 The benefit will be taxed at the time such employee exercise the option.

-Not taxed - no tax on capital gains.
+Currently not taxed - no tax on capital gains.

 Since capital gains is out of scope, no availability for offset.